-The results from the exercise and the feedback obtained from the Directors are collated by the Company Secretary and shared with the NC Chairman, Board Chairman and the NC members, and subsequently with the entire Board, for review and decision to implement appropriate actions to enhance key areas (if any) that have been identified for improvement.
-The NC Chairman is active in the review of feedback received through the exercise and guided the follow-up action required.
+The results from the exercise and the feedback obtained from the Directors are collated by the Company Secretary and shared with the NC Chairman and the NC members, then with Board Chairman and the entire Board, for review and decision to implement appropriate actions to enhance key areas (if any) that have been identified for improvement.
+The NC Chairman, who is also the Lead Independent Director, is active in the review of feedback received through the exercise and guides the follow-up action required.

-The NC, having assessed the performance of the Board, Board Committees and the contributions of Directors for FY2023 through its formal annual evaluation process, found no significant issue that warranted the Board's attention.
+The NC, having assessed the performance of the Board, Board Committees and the contributions of Directors for FY2024 through its formal annual evaluation process, found no significant issue that warranted the Board's attention.
 The results of the assessments were satisfactory and accepted by the Board.
-However, the Group's range of business operations is vast and feedback from the FY2023 evaluation exercise showed that Directors appreciate opportunities to gain a deeper understanding of the Group's operations.
-Other than on-site visits to overseas facilities, regular briefing sessions will be conducted by various business units to give an overview of that area of business.
+As the Group's range of business operations is very wide and feedback from the FY2024 evaluation exercise showed that Directors appreciate opportunities to gain a deeper understanding of the Group's operations, regular briefing sessions will be conducted by various business units to give an overview of that area of business.
+These sessions will be in addition to off-site visits to overseas facilities.